briandfoy/briandfoy.github.io/_posts/2023-01-18-a-format-for-rpsl.md

 printf "%-12s: %s\n", $field, $value;
 {% endhighlight %}

-The problem is that the field names are shorter than the field width so the output is padded:
+The field names are shorter than the field width so the placeholder is padded, which moves the colon away from the shorter names:

 {% highlight text %}
 route       : 1.2.3.4/32